By Agua Para La Salud (APLS) Posted on Thu 05 Mar 2009, over 15 years ago

 charlie

-By Blue Planet Network Posted on Thu 05 Mar 2009, about 15 years ago
+By Blue Planet Network Posted on Thu 05 Mar 2009, over 15 years ago

 Thanks, fabulous answers - very educative!

-By Blue Planet Network Posted on Sat 28 Feb 2009, about 15 years ago
+By Blue Planet Network Posted on Sat 28 Feb 2009, almost 16 years ago

 Can you give an idea of what the situation in Nicaragua is?
 There is so much work going on by so many agencies, so it would be good to know what overall progress has been made and what remains.